Recommit To Your Data Strategy in 2018

 Connect The Dots

 Data silos – the words that should make any business shiver – need to be consigned to the bin.
 In our connected world, consumers produce a near constant stream of data across mobile, wearables, and desktop – providing ample opportunity to create a complete picture of an individual.
-But, to achieve this holistic consumer view, businesses must first connect those data dots by bridging silos and pulling data into a Universal Data Hub.
+But, to achieve this holistic consumer view, businesses must first connect those data dots by bridging silos and pulling data into a Customer Data Hub.
 From legal to healthcare, this is applicable for all sectors – there’s no longer an excuse for disjointed data processes.

 For any business looking to invest in futuristic technologies, such as AI, to help process, analyze and make data actionable, they must first ensure their data is in prime shape.
 After all, these technologies are only as useful as the quality of data that powers them.